sematext/docs/docs/guide/logs-guide.md

 ### Elasticsearch API

-The easiest way to send logs is with [Logagent](../logs/logagent), [Logstash](../logs/logstash), or Filebeat.
+The easiest way to **send logs is with** [Logagent](../logs/logagent), [Logstash](../logs/logstash), or Filebeat.
 Have in mind any log shipper will get the job done.
-You can also use any tool that works with Elasticsearch's REST API, for both [indexing](index-events-via-elasticsearch-api) and [searching](search-through-the-elasticsearch-api).
+You can also use **any tool that works with Elasticsearch's REST API**, for both [indexing](index-events-via-elasticsearch-api) and [searching](search-through-the-elasticsearch-api).

-If you're using a particular programming language, configuring your logging framework to send data to Sematext Logs is also an option.
+If you're using a particular **programming language**, configuring your **logging framework to send data to Sematext Logs** is also an option.

-The only condition is to **use the App's token as the index name**, and **https://logsene-receiver.sematext.com:443**, or **https://logsene-receiver.eu.sematext.com:443** as the Elasticsearch endpoint.
+The only condition is to **use the App's token as the index name**, and `https://logsene-receiver.sematext.com:443`, or `https://logsene-receiver.eu.sematext.com:443` as the Elasticsearch endpoint.

-Don't forget, if you're using Docker, setting up [Sematext Docker Agent](../sematext-docker-agent) is incredibly simple.
+Don't forget, if you're using **Docker**, setting up [Sematext Docker Agent](../sematext-docker-agent) is incredibly simple.

 Here's how to send a message from the terminal.
 ```bash